|BI 101||General Biology I|

 Suggested Core Progression for Pre-Physical Therapy*

 *If you are planning to study abroad or if you are in accelerated program consult with your Health Professions advisor to plan your course progression

 Bolded courses are offered only in the indicated semester and/or require a specific sequence due to Juniata prerequisites.
 Non-bolded courses are either offered in both semesters or represent open-ended choices, making them more flexible in when they can be taken.

 |Freshman Year||BI 101 General Biology

 |CH 142/143 Integrated Chemistry Principles I with Lab||CH 144/145 Integrated Chemistry Principles II with Lab|

 |Sophomore Year||CH 232/233 Organic Chemistry I with Lab|

 |Junior Year||BI 310 Physiology||BI 367 Comparative Anatomy|

-*Stats for Social Sciences, Biostatistics, Introduction to Probability and Statistics, Business Statistics or Envirometrics.
+*Biostatistics, Introduction to Probability and Statistics, Elementary Statistics, or Envirometrics.

 If you do an accelerated program plan to finish most or all of the prerequisite courses the year before your final year at Juniata.
 If you have one or two courses to complete your final year at Juniata, you could be conditionally accepted to professional school based on your academic record up to that point and on successful completion of the remaining prerequisite courses.